Theme

 Why it is included here

-Sana is included because its source materials show a wide efficient-media generation stack, from high-resolution image models to video and world-model work, making it useful for readers comparing where generative media systems are becoming faster, lighter, and more deployable.
+Open the Sana materials to inspect a wide efficient-media generation stack, from high-resolution image models to video and world-model work.

 Source links